Earning Your Education Degree Online

 Lastly, you may choose to become a special education instructor.
 Doing so requires a bachelor’s degree and specific licensure, as well as a healthy dose of care and patience.
 Special education teachers work with students spanning learning, mental, emotional, and physical disabilities, and are tasked with creating tailored lessons for their students based on their needs.
 They often also help students communicate better and learn to manage their emotions.
 On average, special education teachers earn just shy of $58,000 per year.

-Luckily, there are plenty of online education degrees available to help you get your footing in the teaching career of your choice.
+Luckily, there are plenty of online education programs available to help you get your footing in the teaching career of your choice.

 Types of Education Degrees

 Regardless, there are a multitude of ways to earn your secondary education degree online, including a breadth of online master’s programs in education.
-You can also choose to earn your early childhood education degree online, if your goal is to instruct students at the elementary school level.
-No matter what, an online education degree is the right first step in jumpstarting your teaching career.
+You can also choose to earn your early childhood teaching degree online, if your goal is to instruct students at the elementary school level.
+No matter what, an online teaching degree is the right first step in jumpstarting your teaching career.

 |Degree Level||Definition||Possible Concentrations||Median Annual Salary|